|© Sylvia Liu|

 THIRD ISSUE: Do I need a FEIN?

-For all of the above, when you are a sole proprietor, you do not need a Federal Employer Identification Number (FEIN).
+For all of the above, when you are a sole proprietor, you do not need a Federal Employer Identification Number (FEIN), the tax ID used by businesses.
 Using your social security number is fine for all of those transactions.
 If you want to create a separate bank account for your business, or if you have employees, you may need to obtain a FEIN (easily obtainable through an online application).

 FOURTH ISSUE: Should I Form an LLC?